Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Are you fed up with seeing the same things in every store you visit?
 Or with cheap machine-made goods that crumble at first use?

-When I was a child, things were meant to last.
+When I was younger, things were meant to last.
 My mother would buy me a purse and ten years later, I'd still be using it.

 Well, you can still do that.

-In the Basque country of southwestern France, between the Atlantic and the Pyrenees leading towards Spain, traditions mean something, whether you're talking about dance or food or games.
+In the Basque country of southwestern France, between the Atlantic and the Pyrenees and near the border with Spain, traditions mean something, whether you're talking about dance or food or games.

 Here, the fact that a family has been around for centuries counts for something.

 That they are perpetuating a skill or art that was learned at grandmother's knee is a matter of pride.
-The modern world may be useful, enjoyable even — Basques are great travellers.
+The modern world may be useful, enjoyable even — in fact, Basques are great travelers.

 Whenever someone who isn't French thinks of us, there's usually a French stereotype involved.
 Chances are, it includes either a baguette or a beret, or both.